pauloasherring/trace-patch/README.md

 If no filename is given, it will glob all the \*.c, \*.cpp, and \*.cc files in the current folder.

 Flags:
---unpatch: flag to remove the tracing calls;
+`--unpatch` flag to remove the tracing calls;
---recursive: flag to recurse through the current directory;
+`--recursive` flag to recurse through the current directory;

 # Tweaking the script's code